Basketball in the Philippines: The PBA, first World Cup hosting, and the end of the BAP era

 The commercial league model pioneered by the MICAA continued with the Philippine Basketball Association (PBA) in 1975 and the Philippine Amateur Basketball League (PABL) in 1983.
 The PBA is the first professional basketball league in Asia and the second oldest in the world after the NBA.
 The league's regulations are a hybrid of rules from FIBA and the NBA.
 The league was inaugurated on April 9, 1975.
 The PABL was established to fill the void created after the collapse of the MICAA in 1981.

 In 1978, the Philippines hosted the FIBA World Championship, marking the first time that the international tournament was held in Asia.

 In 1992, a poll was conducted by Enervon C asking 62 basketball experts to list their top ten Filipino basketball players of all time, with first place being worth ten points and a decrease in one point for each succeeding place.
 Ranking first was Caloy Loyzaga, who received the most points with 603; in second place was Robert Jaworski with 458 points, while third place went to Ramon Fernandez with 332 points.

-In 1999, the Metropolitan Basketball Association (MBA) was established.
+In 1998, the Metropolitan Basketball Association (MBA) was established.
 It was the first league in the Philippines to use a home-and-away format like most other sports leagues.
 The MBA, however, would cease operations in 2002.

 The Philippines was suspended by FIBA in 2005 due to a leadership crisis which affected the former national basketball association of the country – the Basketball Association of the Philippines.

+In 2027, the Philippines will host the FIBA Women’s Asia Cup, the premier continental basketball tournament for women in Asia.
+The International Basketball Federation’s (FIBA) Asia office awarded the hosting rights to the Samahang Basketbol ng Pilipinas (SBP) following a board meeting in June 2025, marking the first time the country will stage this event and the first continental FIBA tournament hosted in over a decade since the 2013 FIBA Asia Cup.
+Hosting is expected to boost the profile of women’s basketball locally and across the region amid growing momentum for the sport in the Philippines.